Order of the Star of Romania: History

 In 1938, the order was given a superior rank, called "Clasa I" (First Class in English), between the Grand Officer rank and the Grand Cross rank, with a maximum of 50 civilians and 15 military personnel.

 The statutes established by King Carol II were changed by General Ion Antonescu (who became Conducător on 4 September 1940).
 Generally, the rules were the ones used during World War I. The order "The Star of Romania" became the second in the national hierarchy, after that of the Order of Michael the Brave.

 Inspired by the German Iron Cross, Ion Antonescu decided that the first three grades of the orders the Star of Romania and the Crown of Romania, with spades (swords), and the ribbon of The Medal "The Military Virtue" would be awarded for exceptionally brave acts with an oak leaf, attached to the ribbon.

 After 1948, all the existing decorations were outlawed, and their wearing was forbidden.
 Just by keeping the insignia, one was considered a delinquent in the first years of communism.

-After many attempts, in 1998/1999 the National Order "The Star of Romania" was reinstituted, with a design similar to the one used in 1932, but without the insignia of King Carol I, and with the republican insignia.
+In 1993, the idea of reinstating the oldest Order was proposed within the Special Commission of the Chamber of Deputies.
+After several attempts, in 1998/1999 the National Order "The Star of Romania" was reinstituted, with a design similar to the one used in 1932, but without the insignia of King Carol I, and with the republican insignia.